nullfarts/PhantomExo/README.md

 /Directory/On/Your/Computer/optool install -c load -p "@executable_path/phantom_exo.dylib" -t /Directory/On/Your/Computer/Payload/Snapchat.app/Snapchat <br />
 Step 6.
 Zip up Payload, META-INF, iTunesArtwork & change extension to .ipa <br />
 Step 7.
 Sign .ipa file with a Apple cert.
 (Please use google for this step, there are many tutorials.) <br />

+You can use Cydia Impactor to install .ipa files. http://www.cydiaimpactor.com/ <br />

+Note: To install the Apple Watch Kit Remote app, you must have an Apple developer account with UDID of watch registered. <br />